 Many people who suffer from dizziness, imbalance, or vertigo have trouble finding out why.
-Dizziness and vertigo are not actually "diagnoses," they are symptoms of a diagnosis.
-However, many physicians will use these terms as if they were a diagnosis.
-Vertigo is the most specific symptom and has a specific definition.
-Vertigo is an illusion (feeling) of movement.
-That movement may be felt inside of the person or that person may have the perception of movement of the environment around them.
-The movement may be perceived as spinning, up and down, or side to side dizziness, giddiness, floating, light-headedness, or a less easily defined feeling.
 If you suffer from these problems, you may visit doctor after doctor and undergo test after test without receiving a diagnosis.
 And since the first step to getting better is getting a diagnosis, you may become exhausted and frustrated in the search for relief.